Northern Illinois University Law Review

 The Northern Illinois University Law Review is a student-edited journal that publishes articles intended to assist the legal community and to stimulate critical discussion of current legal, policy and social issues.

 Each year the law review selects up to twenty-five students to join the publication staff.
 Students must participate in a write-on competition during the summer prior to the beginning of their second year to be offered a position.
 Members of the law review participate in an intensive two-semester writing and production program to develop their writing and editing skills.
 Students retain their positions on the law review staff by submitting at least one paper of publishable quality during the first year of their membership.

-The NIU Law Review and the College of Law traditionally host a a one-day Symposium each spring comprised of keynote addresses, presentations and round-table discussions by experts on a given topic.
-Symposium topics vary from year to year.
-The Law Review publishes a Symposium issue in conjunction with the Symposium, which is normally the third (Summer) issue of each volume.
+The Northern Illinois University Law Review traditionally hosts a one-day Symposium each spring comprised of keynote speakers, visual presentations, and a panel of legal experts who share their views on a preselected legal topic.
+In conjunction with the Symposium, the Law Review publishes a Symposium Issue which is released in the summer issue of each volume.

 The Northern Illinois University Law Review welcomes the submission of manuscripts concerning topics of legal interest.
-Please email your submission to email@example.com or use the following submission services:
+Please email your submission to email@example.com or use the following submission service:

 Please conform to the following guidelines: